ray-x/navigator.lua/README.md

 The plugin can be loaded lazily (packer `opt = true` ), And it will check if optional plugins existance and load those plugins only if they existed.

-The terminal will need to be able to output nerdfont and emoji correctly.
+The terminal will need to be able to output nerdfont(v.3.0+) and emoji correctly.
 I am using Kitty with nerdfont (Victor Mono).

 ## Integrate with mason (williamboman/mason.nvim)